This is an iHeart podcast for our final news roundup and information overload.

 I swear, just say it.

-The person goes, now he's not he's been accused of involuntary manslaughter.
+The person goes, now he's not, he's been accused of involuntary manslaughter.

-And that was in the the fatal shooting death of the cinematographer on the set of rust, the movie that he was involved in.
+And that was in the fatal shooting death of the cinematographer on the set of rust, the movie that he was involved in.

 All right.